 Approved Vendors and their Designees working to complete CTPs will find that the current prevailing wage rate schedule does not include a labor classification for solar installers.
 Therefore, it is recommended that Approved Vendors and Designees, their contractors, and subcontractors consult with IDOL regarding classifications to find the appropriate rates of pay for work performed.
-Prevailing wage rates change periodically, so Approved Vendors and Designees, their contractors, and subcontractors should consult the IDOL website and associated prevailing wage resources regularly to understand current rates.
+Prevailing Wage rates change periodically, so Approved Vendors and Designees, their contractors, and subcontractors should consult the IDOL website and associated Prevailing Wage resources regularly to understand current rates.76

-&lt;sup>79 Information on how to access the portal is available.
+75 Information on how to access the portal is available.